Infomaker/NPWriterPluginBundle/plugins/se.infomaker.options/README.md

 completely different options may be handled by this plugin. *The id must be set to different values in order for this to function.
 The name must be set to **options** in order for plugin to register*.

+Also, **the URL must be unique** in order for the plugin to load multiple times.
+This can be achieved by appending "?..." to the URL.

      {
         "id": "se.infomaker.socialoptions",
         "name": "options",